Coastal Walks in the North Island deliver everything from dramatic cliffs and black-sand beaches to historic pā sites and volcanic views.

 This is definitely a summer recommendation.
 It’s when you’ll be able to enjoy the golden sands and incredible, blue waters at its best.

 Bonus round: There’s also a short (but steep) side trail that leads to a viewpoint overlooking the beach.
 It’s a bit of a scramble, so bring sturdy shoes but if you’re up for it, the coastal views are incredible.
-I’ve shared more details about that lookout in this post.
+I’ve shared more details about that lookout here.

 OMANAWANUI, AUCKLAND